 The Bumbo seat didn’t make the cut.
 And it is not for the reason you would think.
 I didn’t add it to our registry and I didn’t purchase one myself this time around; not because I don’t think they “help.”
 But because I couldn’t believe how expensive they were!
 I did not remember spending as much on our first one and I just couldn’t bring myself to part with the money.

 So, we tried the independent sitting “training” a different way this time around.
 Unaided by any baby sitting devices, our little one still reached the milestone of independently sitting at the exact same time as his older sisters (who had the benefit of the Bumbo).
 And what was wonderful about this process is that I discovered some tips and tricks for encouraging independent sitting with our baby that I wanted to share with you.
 Continue Reading

 Communication with babies can often be difficult.
 They can’t tell you with specificity what is bothering them.
 So as parents, we come up with a working knowledge of each cry and scream, decoding the various tones and volumes and hypothesizing about what their needs are.
-So the earlier we can communicate with them and have them communicate back, the better.
-That is why we are so thankful for baby sign language.
-Continue Reading
+The earlier we can communicate with them and have them communicate back, the better.
+That is why I am so thankful for baby sign language.

 Just like tummy time for your little one, mirror time can be done everyday for at least 15 minutes (not necessarily continuously).
 We brought a full length mirror downstairs for our oldest (22 months) when she was around one year old for a preschool unit on the body.
 But she had a mirror in her bedroom that we used (and still use) everyday long before she was a year old to help her build awareness of her body.
 Our second little girl just turned 6 months old and has really started to enjoy her time in front of the mirror.
 Continue Reading